agneym/create-electrojet/create-electrojet/README.md

 npm init electrojet <project-name>
 ```

-The CLi will walk you through a set of options for you to select the template/starter.
+The CLI will walk you through a set of options for you to select the template/starter.

 ### Options